uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 console.log(getGreeting(myName, greeter));
 ```

-One interesting consequence of the way TypeScript inference works, is that parameters of anonymous functions can often be inferred.
+One interesting consequence of the way TypeScript inference works, is that parameters of functions can often be inferred.
 Let's change this example and make an anonymous function out of `greeter`:

 ```ts